 Best File Transfer App: Send Files To TV

 I love apps that do one thing and do it very well.
-If you want the easiest way to send files from your smartphone, PC or Mac to your Android TV, then you’ll want to download the Send Files To TV app.
+The Send Files To TV app is by far the easiest way to send files from your smartphone, PC or Mac to your Android TV.

-Send Files to TV needs to be installed on both the sending device and the receiving device, and they also need to be on the same network.
+Send Files to TV needs to be installed on both the sending device and the receiving device.
+They also need to be on the same network.
 Beyond that, you can transfer any file type and any size.

 All you need to do is start Send Files To TV on the sending device and navigate to the app you want to send.
 Once you select it, hop over to the receiving device and open the app there as well.
 Once you click Receive, the transfer should begin.

 That’s all there is to it.
 If you don’t want to install a specific app to download APK’s on your Android TV, you can always download them on another device and use this app to send them to your TV.

 You’ll still need a file explorer to install it, which is where our next app comes in.

 Best File Manager: X-plore File Manager

 To be honest, there are a few really good file managers for Android TV.
 FX File Explorer and Solid Explorer File Manager are both solid choices (pun intended), but my vote goes to X-plore File Manager.